-The Australorp is somewhat ‘stately’ in walking – a trait it got from the Orpington which sort of glides across the barnyard much like a Duchess at a tea party.
+It is somewhat ‘stately’ in walking – a trait it got from the Orpington, which sort of glides across the barnyard much like a Duchess at a tea party.

-They will tolerate confinement well, but like most of the heavier, larger breeds will also enjoy free ranging and searching for bugs and morsels in the yard as they really do like to be active.
+They will tolerate confinement well, but like most of the heavier, larger breeds will enjoy free-ranging and searching for bugs and morsels in the yard as they really do like to be active.

-They are a fast growing breed with a slightly shy demeanor initially, but once they settle in, they are likely to follow you around the yard in case you have any treats in your pockets!
+They are a fast-growing breed with a slightly shy demeanor initially, but once they settle in, they are likely to follow you around the yard if you have any treats in your pockets!

-As we have noted above, the Australorp is an egg laying machine.
-Although not as prolific as their forebears, the current Australorp hens will give you an average of 250 eggs/year.
+As we have noted above, the Australorp is an egg-laying machine.
+Although not as prolific as their forebears, the current variety will give you an average of 250 eggs/year.
 Individuals may lay more or less, depending on the hen.

-In an industrial setting they do produce more eggs since their lighting and feed is strictly controlled for maximum output.
+In an industrial setting, they produce more eggs since their lighting and feed are strictly controlled for maximum output.

 Depending on the line of Australorps you have, they are generally known to be average to good nest sitters and good mothers to their chicks.
-Some articles say they aren’t good sitters, but other folks have said they are good sitters and mothers, the ‘yeas’ seem to outnumber the ‘naes’.
+Some articles say they aren’t good sitters, but other folks have said they are good sitters and mothers.
+The ‘yeas’ seem to outnumber the ‘names.